-Management has determined that the carrying amounts of cash at bank, other receivables, other payables based on their notional amounts, reasonably approximate their fair values because these are mostly short-term in nature.
+Management has determined that the carrying amounts of cash at bank, other receivables, other current asset, other payables and accruals based on their notional amounts, reasonably approximate their fair values because these are mostly short-term in nature.

 The company does not anticipate that the carrying amounts recorded at end of the reporting period would significantly be different from the values that would eventually be received or settled.